Recent revelations of wrongdoing in the private sector have placed the spotlight on that invisible, intangible thing called company culture.

 Much has been written about company culture and there are many definitions of company culture, some long and some short, some simple and some complicated.
 Lurking in most, if not all, of those definitions, short or long, simple or complex, will be a reference to two things – values and behaviour.

-It’s therefore important that employees’ behaviour reflect the values of the company.
+It’s therefore important that employees’ behaviour reflects the values of the company.
 THAT’S what tells you what the company’s values are.

 What happens, then, in the case where there is corruption, “financial mismanagement” or something unethical going on in a company, regardless of how high up it’s taking place?
 Chances are, this type of activity can’t be hidden from everyone for very long.
 At some point, it’s going to become apparent to someone somewhere in the organisation.
 If there’s a culture of fear in the company, no-one is going to blow the whistle.
 And it’s quite understandable why.
 In South Africa, companies have a bad habit of turning on the whistle blower and penalising them for exposing unacceptable behaviour.